Abdiel Arroyo

-Abdiel Arroyo Molinar (born 13 December 1993) is a Panamanian professional footballer who plays as a forward or winger for ABB and the Panama national team.
+Abdiel Arroyo Molinar (born 13 December 1993) is a Panamanian professional footballer who plays as a forward or winger for UTC and the Panama national team.

 Club career

 In summer 2015, Arroyo caught the eye of Honduran side Marathón and Peruvian outfit César Vallejo after a good showing at the Gold Cup.

 International career

 A speedy striker, Arroyo made his debut for Panama in an August 2014 friendly match against Peru and has as of 14 June 2016, earned a total of 17 caps, scoring one goal.

 He was called up to the Panama team for the 2015 CONCACAF Gold Cup; he played in Panama's opening game.

 In May 2018, he was named in Panama's 23-man squad for the 2018 FIFA World Cup in Russia.